 SugarCloud Insights Guide

 Customers with instances hosted in Sugar's cloud environment can easily monitor their instance's database and file system storage usage, license usage, as well as gain access to PHP error logs and access logs.
 Sugar administrators can access this pertinent information by navigating to the Admin page and clicking "SugarCloud Insights" in the SugarCloud section.
-The SugarCloud Insights page will open in a new browser tab and display information specific to your Sugar account broken up into three sections: Database and File System Storage, License Usage, and Error and Access Logs.
+The SugarCloud Insights page will open in a new browser tab and display information specific to your Sugar account broken up into three sections: Storage Usage, License Usage, and Error and Access Logs.

 Note: The SugarCloud Insights service is only available for SugarCloud customers.

-The Database and File System Storage section of the SugarCloud Insights page provides a summary of your current database and file system storage usage for your cloud instances as follows:
+The Storage Usage section of the SugarCloud Insights page displays two tables that provide a summary of your current file system and database storage usage across your SugarCloud instances.

-Table Header Description Instance The customer's production and sandbox instances hosted on Sugar's Cloud service Total The total file system and database storage usage in gigabytes for each instance Database The current database storage usage in gigabytes for each instance File System The current file system storage usage in gigabytes for each instance Percentage The percentage of the total storage allowance used by each instance
+Table Header Description Instance The customer's production and sandbox instances hosted on Sugar's Cloud service File System The current file system storage usage in gigabytes/megabytes for each instance Database The current database storage usage in gigabytes for each instance Percentage The percentage of the file system/database storage allowance used by each instance

 Your Sugar subscription is purchased with a set number of user seats that allow users to access the application, and all active system administrators and regular users count towards the licensed user limits.
 Please note that inactive users, Group users, and Portal API users do not count towards the limits.
 If your instance has more active users of a particular license type (e.g., Sugar Serve) than is allowed by your Sugar license, regular users will not be able to log in and a warning will display.
 Admin users will be able to log in but will be redirected to the Users module.
 Once they have deactivated enough users, reduced the number of users assigned to the license type(s) exceeding the limit, or purchased additional seats, regular users will be able to log in again.
 For more information on how Sugar's licensed user limits work, refer to the Understanding User Types, License Types, and Sugar Licenses article.

-Note: If an active user is assigned to multiple license types (e.g., Sugar Serve, Sugar Sell), they will count against each license type.
+Note: If an active user is assigned to multiple license types (e.g., Sugar Serve, Sugar Sell Advanced), they will count against each license type.

 - License Expiration Date: Displays the date that your Sugar license is due to expire.

-- Total User Count: Displays the total number of current active users versus the total number of users allowed for the particular license type (e.g., Sugar Serve, Sugar Sell, Sugar Enterprise).
+- Total User Count: Displays the total number of current active users versus the total number of users allowed for the particular license type (e.g., Sugar Serve, Sugar Sell Advanced).
 The number in parentheses represents the total percentage of active users.

 - User Count Bar: Shows a segmented bar colored to represent the total number of active admin and regular users for the particular license type.